JJtheAndroid/A-Sample-Contract-for-Supplying-ETH-to-Aave/README.md

 ## This is a really simple contract to use and modify.
+Remix is recommended for this contract

 Step 1: Supply .001 ETH and hit the depositETH button (you can change this number in the contract)